NanxiiChen/irr-pinn/README.md

-# IRR-PINN: Physics-Informed Neural Networks with Irreversibility Constraints
+# IRR-PINNs: Physics-Informed Neural Networks with Irreversibility Constraints

 ## Overview

-This repository implements the IRR-PINN (Irreversibility-constrained Physics-Informed Neural Networks) framework, a novel approach specifically designed to address physics problems involving irreversible processes.
+This repository implements the IRR-PINNs (Irreversibility-constrained Physics-Informed Neural Networks) framework, a novel approach specifically designed to address physics problems involving irreversible processes.
+By explicitly incorporating **irreversibility constraints** into the loss function, IRR-PINNs guide the neural network to produce solutions that respect the inherent directionality of physical laws, leading to more accurate and stable predictions.

-The key innovation of IRR-PINN lies in the introduction of **irreversibility constraints** as additional regularization terms in the loss function.
-This constraint mechanism effectively reduces the solution space and guides the neural network toward physically meaningful solutions.

 ### Irreversibility Constraint Formulation

+We form the irreversibility constraint as an additional regularization term in the loss function of PINNs, which penalizes violations of the expected directionality of physical processes.

 For **forward irreversible processes** (where the physical quantity should only increase):
 ```python